|

 lower quality sound effects, the Saturn version really is

 inferior in this aspect to the Playstation version then right?
+Wrong!

 You see, Nick Rox and buddy K. Lee trashed the Saturn